My primary research interests are in the areas of machine learning and artificial intelligence, with a focus on the following topics:

 - Big data analytics through lifelong and transfer learning, with a focus on learning multiple tasks online from streaming data and adjusting for drifting task distributions.

-My research applies these methods to problems in robotics, computational sustainability, and medicine.
+My research applies these methods to problems in autonomous service robotics and precision medicine.

 Lifelong Machine Learning (Related Publications)